 Take over an unmanaged directory as administrator in Azure Active Directory

-This article describes two ways to take over a DNS domain name in an unmanaged directory in Azure Active Directory (Azure AD).
+This article describes two ways to take over a DNS domain name in an unmanaged directory in Azure Active Directory (Azure AD), part of Microsoft Entra.
 When a self-service user signs up for a cloud service that uses Azure AD, they are added to an unmanaged Azure AD directory based on their email domain.
 For more about self-service or "viral" sign-up for a service, see What is self-service sign-up for Azure Active Directory?

 Decide how you want to take over an unmanaged directory